Early childhood education and care (ECEC) COVID-19 guidance for families

 What do I need to do if there is a positive case?

-If your child is at higher risk of severe illness from COVID-19 because of underlying health issues, you should consider keeping them at home for at least 7 days following a positive COVID-19 case in the centre, so they are not re-exposed as this is the highest risk period.
-Please speak to your GP if you need more advice.
+If your child is at higher risk of severe illness from COVID-19 because of underlying health issues, you should consider keeping them at home for at least 7 days following a positive COVID-19 case in the centre to avoid re-exposure during this high-risk period, and monitor for cold or flu symptoms (runny nose, sore throat, cough and fever) Please speak to your GP if you need more advice.

 Where do I go for more information on rapid antigen testing?